What is nonverbal communication: importance, types, and examples

 Comments and Discussions provide an organized and streamlined flow for holding all information accessible to all team members as needed.
 This provides an environment for teams working from diverse locations to collaborate and work together.

-7 nonverbal communication examples
+Examples of nonverbal communication

-For each example picture yourself in that scenario.
+For each example, picture yourself in that scenario.
 This will help you understand the context and portray your aura with confidence.

 1. Gestures – Displaying confidence